Athish22/EEG_Project/README.md

 ### Configuration

-Update the dataset directory paths as needed in your configuration files (e.g., in your Python scripts).
+Update the dataset directory paths as needed in your configuration files (e.g., in your python notebooks).

+## Jupyter notebooks

+## EEG
+The eeg.ipynb is our main python notebook which plots the ERP of different sessions of all the subjects.

+## SNR
+The snr.ipynb does the SNR for ERP data.
+It is one of the parts of our sanity checks.

+## TFR
+the tfr.ipynb removes the 1/f noise from the signal making it suitable to do the analysis.

 ## License